conflictometer/Conflictometer/README.md

 **Welcome to Conflictometer**

-Conflictometer is a Progressive Web Application (PWA) under development, created by Pla-Pla, Lavega-Burgués & Sáez de Ocáriz (2026).
+Conflictometer is a Progressive Web Application (PWA) under development, created by [Author names removed for blinded review] (2026).

 *Public link to use the app:*